lammps/lammps/doc/src/Run_basics.rst

 .. note::

-   The redirection operator "<" will not always work when running in parallel with mpirun; for those systems the -in form is required.
+   The redirection operator "<" will not always work when running in parallel with mpirun or mpiexec; for those systems the -in form is required.

 As LAMMPS runs it prints info to the screen and a logfile named *log.lammps*\ .
 More info about output is given on the